fredemmott/HTCC/docs/settings.md

 ## PinchToScroll

 DWORD 0 (disabled) or 1 (enabled): use Oculus hand tracking pinch gestures to scroll

-## PointCtrlFCUClicks

-DWORD 0 (disabled) or 1 (enabled): use PointCtrl FCU button clicks to click or scroll

-## PointCtrlProjectionDistance

-String (SZ) containing a distance (in meters) to project virtual hands when using a PointCtrl.
-For example, "0.6" for 60cm.

 ## OneHandOnly

 DWORD 0 (disabled) or 1 (enabled): only render one controller at a time.